Best Apps to Travel in China – Index

 Its most noteworthy functions are calculating routes with information on prices, times, transfers, etc., the map of each station to be able choose the most appropriate exit and information on the services that you can find around stops.

-4. Train and plane tickets: Trip
+3. Train and plane tickets: China Train Booking and Trip

 Trip is a Chinese tourism services provider which is ideal for buying and booking your plane and train tickets.
 It’s available in 8 languages (including Spanish) and unlike the others, accepts international credit cards (Visa, MasterCard, etcetera).